kinow/kinoshita.eti.br/_posts/2018-08-18-cylc-scheduler-internals-part-3.md

 ---
-title: Cylc Scheduler Internals - Part 3
+date: 2018-08-18 18:27:37 +1300
-time: '18:27:37'
+layout: post
-author: kinow
+note: 'NB: this is a post to remember things, not really expecting to give someone enough information to be able to hack the Cylc Scheduler (though you can and would have fun!).'
 tags:
 - cylc
 - python
 - opensource
-note: "NB: this is a post to remember things, not really expecting to give someone enough information to be able to hack the Cylc Scheduler (though you can and would have fun!)."
+title: Cylc Scheduler Internals - Part 3
 ---

 This is the part 3, in a series of posts about [Cylc](https://cylc.github.io/cylc)